Music in Vietnam: A Journey Through Tradition and Modern Trends

 1.3.
 The period of unification and development

-2. Eight traditional music genres play an important role in Vietnamese culture
+2. Eight traditional Vietnamese music genres

 2.1.
 Cheo